Sergio Porrini

+Sergio Porrini ([ˈsɛrdʒo porˈriːni]; born 8 November 1968) is an Italian football coach and former centre-back and right-back defender.

-Porrini played for several Italian clubs throughout his career, although he is mostly famous for his periods at Juventus, and Scottish club Rangers, where he won several titles.
-He is currently an assistant coach for the Albania national football team.
+Porrini played for several Italian clubs throughout his career, although he is most well known for his periods at Juventus, and Scottish club Rangers, where he won several titles.
+He has also served as an assistant coach for the Albania national football team.